Republished: 22 June 2020

 At the start you’re finding your feet, learning the language and complexities of the infertility world.
 But as time passes and each month, you’re still not pregnant it takes a massive toll on your emotional health.

-Learn our top tips for coping better during infertility below and also listen to our in-depth podcast on the topic here.
+Learn our top tips for coping during infertility below and also listen to our in-depth podcast on the topic here.

 1. Be optimistic